 The school combined what was previously two goals #2 School Climate and #3 Family Engagement to address climate and engagement together, as they are connected, and to synthesize the LCAP for easier interpretation by stakeholders.
-Through an analysis of nationwide data relating to school belonging, and an analysis of school data, the school has modified its desired outcome for school belonging.
-In addition, the language for the School Belonging metric was made more specific to reference the exact question asked on the SELWeb survey that is utilized to measure school belonging.
-In order to streamline and simplify the LCAP, the school has removed the metric "% students who are at or above average in emotional recognition(K-3) or understanding of others(4) on the XSEL Web student survey."
-As the school feels there are other metrics that better represent the state priorities.
+Through an analysis of nationwide data relating to school belonging, and an analysis of school data, the school has modified its desired outcome for school belonging by ensuring the school's desired outcome was comparable nationwide for school belonging based on the survey the school utilizes, and still maintaining an attainable goal.

 Desired outcomes for the following were reviewed, and some modified, based on baseline and year 1 data to set meaningful and attainable goals: percent of families who have one yearly counselor meeting, percent of parents who attend a school event, percent of student who rate the school positively, percent of parents who return surveys, percent of parent attendance at Back to School Night, percent of parent attendance at One Parent Education Seminar, and percent of parent attendance at parent teacher conferences.
 Due to COVID-19 some desired outcomes were increased with the expectation that parents will have a stronger ability to be involved in school events.
 On the other hand, based on an analysis of baseline and year 1 data, some desired outcomes were reduced in order to maintain achievable outcomes.
 The school disaggregated data and desired outcomes by subgroup where possible and now pulls data from official source websites whenever possible, citing sources to ensure the most accurate data possible is reported.